From Stone to 3D: A Brief History and Evolution of Puzzles

 7.2.
 Custom Puzzles “On Demand”

-Personalized Educational Puzzles : Create thematic modules on history, geography or science adapted to the school curriculum.
+Personalized Educational Puzzles : Create themed modules on history, geography or science adapted to the school curriculum.

 Corporate Gifts : Companies that want to offer something original to their customers or employees can create puzzles with their visual identity.